John Bolton Responds To The White House Decision To Cancel His CNN Interview

 White House Press Secretary Sarah Sanders said in response to Tapper’s tweet that the interview was canceled because of a CNN reporter’s “bad behavior” which was disrespecting Theresa May and President Trump.

-Sanders is likely referring to the incident during a joint summit in London when CNN’s White House correspondent Jim Acosta asked the President a question Trump refused to take his question and called CNN “fake news” before taking a question from a Fox News reporter.
+Sanders is likely referring to the incident during a joint summit in London when CNN’s White House correspondent Jim Acosta asked the President a question.
+Trump refused to take his question and called CNN “fake news” before taking a question from a Fox News reporter.

 During a lengthy interview about Trump’s upcoming summit with Putin in Helsinki and Mueller’s indictments, ABC News‘ Jon Karl confronted John Bolton about the White House decision to scrap his CNN interview, according to the Huffington Post.